 - Requires a significant fee to renew each year

-CPA Certificate or CPA License
+CPA Certificate vs CPA License

 Remember that each state has different rules and regulations to become a CPA.
 Most have common requirements, but all of them are different in some way, shape, or form.

 That being said, most states back in the day had a two-tiered certification process.
 This meant that once you fulfilled the requirements to sit for the exam and you passed it, you were issued a certificate.
-This simply meant that you completed the first step to becoming a CPA, but you weren’t all the way their yet.
+This simply meant that you completed the first step to becoming a CPA, but you weren’t all the way there yet.

 Often candidates still had to complete a lengthy work experience program, additional education requirements, or an ethics exam in order to fulfill the licensure requirements of the state, but they were able to call themselves a CPA in the meantime because they had a certificate.
 Thus, on resumes and job applications, they could indicate that they had passed the exam and were on their way to becoming licensed.

-Keep in mind that certificate is not a license to practice.
+Keep in mind that this certificate is not a license to practice.
 Candidates who only have a certificate are not allowed to practice publicly because they are not licensed.
 Only after you complete the rest of the requirements are you able to obtain your license and truly become a practicing CPA with all of the designations rights intact.

 Most states have gotten rid of this two-tiered system and now don’t issue you a certificate upon completing the exam.
 Instead, they have switched to using this terminology to define different levels of licenses.